cppwfs/readmesample/README.md

 ```
 http post --target http://<host>:9000 --data "hello world"
 ```
+> Replacing &lt;host&gt; with your host running Docker.

 The result you will see in the httpSourceTest log will be:
 ```
 21:06:08,208  INFO pool-11-thread-4 sink.httpsource - hello world